-In addition, Phase 1 would include construction of a 12-inch water main from Brooklyn to provide potable water to the Island.
-The water main would connect from a New York City Department of Environmental Protection vault on Sackett Street in Brooklyn under Buttermilk Channel to the existing island water infrastructure in the vicinity of Building 85 on the east side of the Island where the new main would connect with the existing water distribution system of the Island.
+The Proposed Project includes In addition, Phase 1 would include construction of a two 12-inch water mains from Brooklyn to provide potable water to the Island.
+Phase I would include construction of one or both of these water mains.
+The water mains would connect from a existing New York City Department of Environmental Protection vault on Sackett Street water supply lines in Brooklyn and run under Buttermilk Channel to the existing island water infrastructure in the vicinity of Building 85 on the North Island and near Half Moon Road on east side of the Island where the new main would connect with the existing water distribution system of the South Island.